Public Debt and Its Pros and Cons

 How to Tell When Its Too High

-The public debt is defined as how much a country owes to lenders outside of itself.
+The public debt is how much a country owes to lenders outside of itself.
 These can include individuals, businesses, and even other governments.
-The term "public debt" is used interchangeably with the term sovereign debt.
+The term "public debt" is often used interchangeably with the term sovereign debt.